limeandcoconut/cowboy-hat/README.md

 cowboy-hat --from '../dist/' --to '../src/'
 ```

-This will watch files in `src/` and `test/` for changes and report like so:
+This will watch files in `src/` and `test/` for changes, generate coverage reports, and report like so:
 ```sh
 =============================== Coverage summary ===============================
 Statements   : 100% ( 236/236 )